Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 As with regular Diplomacy, it's possible for 5D Diplomacy to feature variant maps with completely different region arrangements.
 Other variants, such as variants with new rules, are not supported.

 Modifying the server to adjudicate custom variants in 5D is simple.
-You need only edit the JSON files in the folder `server/Data` to match the intended board.
+First, edit the list of nations in `server/Enums/Nation.cs`.
+Then edit the JSON files in the folder `server/Data` to match the intended board.
 Any subsequent run of the server will use those to create and adjudicate worlds.

 - Modify `centres.json` to change supply centres and starting/home centres.
 - Modify `connections.json` to change connections between regions.
 - Modify `regions.json` to change regions.
 - Modify `units.json` to change starting units.

 Modifying the client is tricker as it is much more tied to this particular Diplomacy board.
-While `client/src/data/regions.ts` contains the list of regions and associated data, you will also need to replace the SVG files in `client/src/assets/map` and then reference them in `client/src/hooks/useRegionSvg`.
+While `client/src/data/regions.ts` contains the list of regions and associated data, you will also need to replace the SVG files in `client/src/assets/map` and then reference them in `client/src/hooks/useRegionSvg.tsx`.